XD-DENG/Spark-practice/README.md

  (u'plyr', 3436)]
 ```

 ### Filter
 We can consider `filter` as the `SELECT * from TABLE WHERE ???` statement in SQL.
-It can help return a new dataset formed by selecting those elements of the source on which the function specified by user returns true.
+It can help return a new dataset formed by selecting those elements on which the function specified by user returns `True`.

-For example, I would want to obtain these downloading records of R package "Rtts" from China (CN), then the condition is "package == 'Rtts' AND country = 'CN'".
+For example, I would like to obtain these downloading records of R package "Rtts" from China (CN), then the condition is "package == 'Rtts' AND country = 'CN'".

 ```python
 >>> content.filter(lambda x: x[6] == 'Rtts' and x[8] == 'CN').count()